zhouguidi/nclrun/README.md

 4. A new `with` block to easily set many resources of a same object.
 5. Easily pass command line arguments to the script.
 6. Run the NCL script like a shell script.
+7. Eliminate the flourishing messages print out by NCL, leaving only errors and warnings.

 #Usage:
 1. Download the `nclrun` script and put it anywhere in your shell's `$PATH`.